-More data needed on microplastics and wastewater treatment
+More data needed on microplastics and water

 Together with pharmaceuticals, the detection of microplastics in both water and wastewater is one of the largest growing environmental concerns.